Superman: The Man of Steel (1989 video game): Gameplay

 In game shot of the opening pseudo-3D flying level (Amiga).

 In game shot of a side-scrolling level set inside the satellite (C64).

 The game is split into distinct levels including 3D flying, overhead vertical scrolling and side scrolling sections.
-The sections were so different that they are almost like different games.
 The number of sections depended on format (e.g. part seven is missing from some versions).
 Sections are linked by comic book graphics telling the story.

 The first level is a pseudo-3D forward scrolling flying level (similar to Space Harrier) where Superman, en route from Metropolis to S.T.A.R.
-Labs, is attacked by Darkseid's Para-Demons.
+Labs, is attacked by Parademons.

 Part two is set on a ship where Lois Lane is being held hostage by terrorists.
 This takes the form of a side scrolling fighting game with Superman fighting off terrorists to reach and free Lois.

 The third part is an overhead view vertical scrolling section set in space where Superman must escort a Space Shuttle, manned by Professor Gorwin, through an asteroid and Kryptonite field, to the S.T.A.R.
 Lab Satellite.

 The fourth is another side-scrolling level.
 Set inside the satellite, Superman must battle the faulty Robot Defence System which has mistaken Superman for an enemy intruder.

 The fifth part is set outside the satellite when another asteroid field approaches.
 Gameplay is identical to level three.

 Part six is similar to parts three and five but rather than asteroids, Superman must fly to an enemy satellite which is disrupting the signals from the S.T.A.R.
 Lab Satellite.
 On the way, he must battle Darkseid's Mini-Robots and a large boss robot.

 Part seven is set outside the enemy satellite, now identified as belonging to Lex Luthor.
 Superman uses telescopic sight to identify and attack weak spots while avoiding the satellite's defences.

-The eighth and final part is set inside Lex's satellite.
+The eighth and final part is set inside Luthor's satellite.
 Similar to part four, Superman must battle defence robots in a side-scrolling level.
 The object of the game is to destroy the 'geo-disruptor' found at the end of the level.